vaibhavtripathi/ChatStats/README.md

-# ChatStats
+# whatsapp-chatstats

-Analysis of chats (text messages) sent on a collaboration platform (such as Whatsapp) to understand topic, context, texting behaviour and nuances, and other interesting statistics like frequency of texts, time spent etc.
+Export a conversation from WhatsApp and disover interesting statistics about what you converse about and how often you do it.
+Does not work for group chats as of now.